The goal of this course is to have the student acquainted with some basic notions concerning several aspects of human language.

-Programme: Introduction to general and historical linguistics.
-1) General linguistics: (prof. Graffi): the essential features of human language; basic notions of phonetics and phonology, morphology, syntax, semantics and pragmatics.
-2) Historical linguistics (prof. Cotticelli): notions of linguistic change, language relationship and language family, analogy, Indo-European languages and the langugue families of the world; models of language classification; models for the interpretation of linguistic change (Neogrammarian, geolinguistic, sociolinguistic).
+Syllabus: Introduction to general and historical linguistics.
+1) General linguistics: (prof. Melloni): the essential features of human language; basic notions of phonetics and phonology, morphology, syntax, semantics and pragmatics.
+2) Historical linguistics (prof. Cotticelli): notions of linguistic change, language relationship and language family, analogy, Indo-European languages and the language families of the world; models of language classification; models for the interpretation of linguistic change (Neogrammarian, geolinguistic, sociolinguistic), speech contact.

 Teaching methods: Traditional lectures and exercise classes

-Oral examination, preceded by a written test (formed by a short phonetic dictation, a multiple choice test and open answers test).
+Oral examination, preceded by a written test, consisting of a short phonetic dictation, a multiple choice test and open-ended questions.
+The positive overcoming of the first part of the written exam gives admission to the oral exam.

 Important notice: to pass the exam, it is necessary to show the knowledge of basic grammatical notions (e.g., to be able to recognize the ‘subject’, the ‘predicate’, the ‘object’, etc., of a clause, to distinguish among the several kinds of subordinate clauses, to correctly classify the different parts of speech, etc.).
 Such notions are available within any good school grammar.
-Furthermore, some exercises ad hoc will be held, with some bibliographical references.
+Furthermore, some ad hoc exercises will be held during classes, and essential bibliographical references will be suggested to non-attending students.